 Once a municipal sewer system has been built on the south and west side of the lake, the County will encourage the owners of existing lots to connect to it and abandon their existing systems.
-Connection to the Municipal sewer system will be required if a private existing system requires maintenance and repair, the land is subdivided or a Development Permit is issued to rebuild or replace an existing system which has not already connected to the regional system shall upon the passing of supporting bylaws, be required to connect no later than 5 years from the date of completion of the regional system.
+Connection to the Municipal sewer system will be required if a private existing system requires maintenance and repair, the land is subdivided or a Development Permit is issued to rebuild or replace an existing house.
+Upon completion of the regional sewer collection system any existing system which has not already connected to the regional system shall upon the passing of supporting bylaws, be required to connect no later than 5 years from the date of completion of the regional system.
 One way of covering the cost is to consider, where appropriate, re-subdivision of existing lots on condition that they abandon their existing individual systems and connect to the municipal system.